nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

       * Level 1 - TurnBlue / EagleEye / Strengthen / TurnBlack
   * Head to El Nido Triangle. or to Hermit's Hideaway to Save Kid

+### OPTIONAL: Hermit's Hideaway
+  * Talk to Kid
+  * Fuck you, you casual bitch I ain't gonna tell you how to save a girl.
+Do that yourself.
+  * Enjoy Exploring and the Music.

 ### El Nido Triangle

   * Move Starky to First.
 And head through to where the Star Fragment chest was, but is this time a space ship.